Christ is the Leader of the Small Groups

 All are welcome!

-Our latest message series is The Life of St. Paul – A Story Worth Telling.
+Our latest message series is Who Do You Think You Are?
 It is the theme for our Small Groups for the next six weeks.
 Part of the vision for our parish is to share a consistent message, which is why our Small Groups and our Daily Prayer message will have the same theme.
-Why not join a small group for the rest of the summer and be inspired by the life of St. Paul?
+Why not join a small group and be inspired?
 If you are interested in joining a Small Group, Click Here to register online or stop by the Information Booth after Mass to sign up.

 Are you interested in joining a Small Group?
 Click Here to help us find the Small Group that is just right for you.
 Small Groups is where our Big Church becomes small and personal.